kafkorama/kafkorama-fanout-1-million-clients-benchmark/horizontal-scaling/1M-clients/README.md

 ### Prepare the environment

+#### Start Confluent kafka cluster and create topic

+Access Confluent cloud at https://confluent.cloud/ and login or create an account.

+Create a standard cluster and get the bootstrap servers and api key/secret to be used later to configure Kafkorama Gateway and publisher.
+The access information will be needed later to configure both the Kafkorama Gateway and the publisher.
+For Kafkorama Gateway, the configuration files are located in the `kafkorama-gateway/addons/kafka/consumer.properties` and `kafkorama-gateway/addons/kafka/producer.properties` files.
+For the publisher, the configuration file is located in the `migratorydata-benchpub/config.properties` file.

+Define a topic named `u` with `10` partitions and replication factor of 3.

+The benchmark uses the default configurations for cluster and topic provided by Confluent.
+Also the Kafka clients used by Kafkorama Gateway and publisher will use the default configurations.

 #### Create a placement group where all machines will be placed on the same rack
 ```bash